SL-Pirate/dart_odbc/README.md

 The ODBC version can be specified using the `version` parameter.
 Definitions for these values can be found in the `LibODBC` class.
-Please note that some drivers may not work properly with some drivers.
+Please note that some drivers may not work properly with manually setting version.

 - Connect to the database by providing the DSN (Data Source Name) configured in the ODBC Driver Manager